Buck Hedges

 Hobbies and Interests

 My hobbies are as varied as my experience.
-I enjoy everything you would expect a modern-day computer nerd to enjoy: reading science fiction, watching movies, miniature wargames, and long, Pepsi-filled nights of computer games.
+I enjoy everything you would expect a modern-day computer nerd: reading science fiction, watching movies, miniature wargames, and long, Pepsi-filled nights of computer games.

 I am proud to say I really don't fit any stereotype.